What are SMART goals and how can they boost workplace productivity?

-- Specific: The S in SMART Goal can also stand for simple, sensible or significant.
-But we prefer “specific” because it reinforces the fact that, to plan out any goal, you need to start with a basic understanding of what it is you’re trying to achieve.
-So for example, you might start with the specific goal of expanding your organisation’s portfolio of regular clients, or to increase the amount of web traffic on your company’s website.
+The S in SMART Goal can also stand for simple, sensible or significant.
+But we prefer "specific" because it reinforces the fact that, to plan out any goal, you need to start with a basic understanding of what it is you're trying to achieve.
+So for example, you might start with the specific goal of expanding your organisation's portfolio of regular clients.
+Or you might want to increase the amount of web traffic on your company's website.

-- Achievable: There’s no sense having a goal if it’s completely unattainable.
-Unrealistic goals can spill over past their assigned deadlines, or even just go nowhere at all.
-So it’s important to create objectives that can realistically be accomplished in a reasonable amount of time.
-So while increasing web traffic by 30% might be a bit steep in the short term, you can easily break it down into more achievable objectives.
-You can establish quotas for new articles and videos to get people visiting your site, or try to achieve top SEO rankings for specific keywords so that people searching them are directed to you.
+Increasing web traffic by 30% might be a bit steep in the short term.
+But you can easily break it down into more achievable objectives.
+You can establish quotas for new articles and videos to get people visiting your site.
+Another approach is to try and achieve top SEO rankings for specific keywords.
+That way, people searching them are directed to you.
 These sub-goals can boost web traffic over time, making that 30% increase more realistic in the long run.

-- Relevant: This can have some overlap with A, as some alternate acronyms include “realistic” or “reasonable.”
-But since that’s taken care of, we use this part of the acronym to address relevancy.
-After all, it’s an admirable goal to want to serve the best cup of coffee in town, but not exactly as important for an accountancy firm as it is for a high-street café.
+This can have some overlap with A. That's because some alternate acronyms include "realistic" or "reasonable."
+But since that's taken care of, we use this part of the acronym to address relevancy.
+After all, it's an admirable goal to want to serve the best cup of coffee in town.
+But not exactly as important for an accountancy firm as it is for a high-street café.